 - Capacity for risk

-Analyzing financial information: The perfect formula for financial success
+- Analyzing financial information: The perfect formula for financial success

-- Annual consolidated taxes estimate
+- Annual consolidated tax estimate

 - Net worth status( a balance sheet)